Forsaken (2015 film): Plot

 Now concerned about his wife's feelings, Tom is persuaded by McCurdy to simply sell his land and move away so that John Henry could not "steal" his wife.
-Dave Turner warns John Henry not to get involved in the land scheme, and they discover that they were both at the Battle of Shiloh, albeit on opposite sides.
-That Sunday, John Henry finally attends his father's church service where Tom angrily demands that he deny loving Mary Alice - John Henry silently leaves.
-Tom tries to get out of the deal with McCurdy, realizing he cannot change John Henry's feelings, but is refused.
+Dave Turner warns John Henry not to get involved in the land scheme and they discover that they were both at the Battle of Shiloh, albeit on opposite sides.
+That Sunday, John Henry finally attends his father's church service where Tom angrily demands that he deny loving Mary Alice and John Henry silently leaves.
+Tom tries to get out of the deal with McCurdy, realizing he cannot change John Henry's feelings but is refused.
 John Henry returns to the church, where he tearfully admits to his father that after the War, he accidentally shot and killed a boy with a stray shot in a self-defense gunfight.
 He is haunted by the memory of that boy and his brother William, who accidentally died when he fell in a freezing river.
 Samuel forgives and comforts him.

-McCurdy threatens Mary Alice, convinced Tom is still bound by their deal, so Mary Alice pleads with John Henry to help her - he refuses.
-Samuel then appeals to McCurdy to leave Tom's family alone, but is also refused.
+McCurdy threatens Mary Alice, convinced that Tom is still bound by their deal.
+So Mary Alice pleads with John Henry to help her but he refuses.
+Samuel then appeals to McCurdy to leave Tom's family alone but is also refused.
 When he leaves, Ned stabs him in the back in an alley.
 John Henry stays with him until he regains consciousness, then informs him that he must end the violence in town.
-John Henry retrieves his gun, borrows another from the town's merchant and enters the saloon, killing Ned first.
-A gunfight ensues and ends with him killing Frank.
+John Henry retrieves his gun, borrows another from the town's merchant, and enters the saloon, killing Ned first.
+A gunfight ensues and ends with him killing Frank and the rest of McCurdy's gang.
 Outside, Dave Turner regretfully states that his job is to kill John Henry.
 Having dropped his own gun and now only holding the heavier, borrowed gun, John Henry asks if he can return to the saloon to retrieve it - Dave agrees.
 Inside, John Henry shoots McCurdy, who falls from the balcony in front of Dave.
 Now unemployed, Dave and John Henry part ways peacefully.

 Having now re-established his reputation as a gunslinger, John Henry informs a tearful Samuel that he must leave to avoid bringing bounty hunters and challengers to the town.
-He promises to return, but according to Dave Turner's final voiceover, only returns once to affix a ribbon Mary Alice gave him before the war to her grave stone, a few times on the sly perhaps to visit his father, and then never again after his father's death.
+He promises to return but according to Dave Turner's final voiceover, only returns once to affix a ribbon Mary Alice gave him before the war to her gravestone, a few times on the sly, perhaps to visit his father and then never again after his father's death.